Golden crispy smashed potatoes with garlic butter and Parmesan cheese — need I say more? This may be the best way ever to make potatoes!

 - Experiment with garlic.
 I like minced garlic but you may prefer garlic powder and/or onion powder.
 Add as much as you like!

 - Try different herbs.
 Minced fresh rosemary is fantastic, and so is sage.
+Add a pinch or two of herbes de provence, which is a blend of French style herbs.

 - Looking for a one pan dinner?
 Try chicken thighs with smashed potatoes and green beans, roasted in the oven on just one sheet pan.

-For maximum crispiness, smashed potatoes are best eaten right away.
+Reheating: For maximum crispiness, smashed potatoes are best eaten right away.
 If you have leftovers or want to make them ahead, reheat the potatoes in your air fryer or toaster oven to crisp them back up.
 They’ll keep up to four days in the fridge.

 Potatoes go with almost anything, for breakfast, lunch, and dinner.
 No wonder there are so many ways to prepare them!
 Here’s a few more recipes that I’m sure you’ll love: